grantseltzer/blog/content/blog/go-stack-traces-bpf.md

 Description = ""
 Tags = []
 Categories = []
-Date = 2025-11-15T00:00:00+00:00
+Date = 2023-12-06T00:00:00+00:00
 column = "left"
 +++

-In my posts from a few years ago I explored the idea of attaching bpf programs to Go functions via uprobes.
+In a few of my posts from a few years ago I explored the idea of attaching bpf programs to Go functions via uprobes.
 The second post dived into how to extract values of parameters.
 This can be seen as part 3 of the series as i'm going to demonstrate how to get a stack trace from bpf code.
-The work described in this post is in contribution to my work at Datadog on the dynamic instrumentation product, allowing users to hook specific functions and get snapshots of parameter values and stack traces.
+The work described in this post is in contribution to my work at Datadog on the [Dynamic Instrumentation](https://www.datadoghq.com/product/dynamic-instrumentation/) product, allowing users to hook specific functions and get snapshots of parameter values and stack traces.

 The purpose of a stack trace is simple.
 When a function is called, we want to know the order of execution of every function/line that lead to the function invocation.
 You can see an example of a stack trace everytime a panic occurs in Go, which are helpful to find offending code.